-The workshop will provide an opportunity to hear updates and have direct exchange with Nuclear Weapons Enterprise leadership from the plants, laboratories, field offices, and headquarters on EMDI.
 We will discuss what EMDI means to the field, what initiatives are underway, and what are the implications to the oversight versus partnership objective.
 We will hear updates on major efforts such as the PHASE X review results, plutonium management plan, efforts to prepare for full production of pits, supply chain management, and other initiatives.
-Those attending will have ample opportunity to have in depth exchanges with the panel and those in the audience and get a chance to develop a better understanding of this major, mission critical initiative.
+Those attending will have ample opportunity to have in-depth exchanges with the panel and those in the audience and get a chance to develop a better understanding of this major, mission critical initiative.

 This session will discuss the latest priorities for the NNSA Leadership including, workforce recruitment and retention, ongoing challenges in infrastructure while building for future needs and requirements, monitoring pit production in accordance with DoD needs including the changing security landscape and maximizing NNSA capabilities for other challenges, such as using strengths in nonproliferation to assist the development of nuclear energy and thereby fight climate change, as well as developing new capabilities to meet new needs, such as in pandemic prevention and biology and exascale computing.

-The mission of United States Strategic Command (USSTRATCOM) is to “deter strategic attack and employ forces, as directed, to guarantee the security of our Nation and our Allies.”
 Ensuring the ongoing modernization of the U.S. nuclear deterrent is critical to maintaining its credibility through the lens of our enemies and our global allies.
-This session will review the state of the U.S. strategic nuclear deterrent and its ongoing modernization, including the land, sea and air-based legs of the triad, nuclear command, control, and communications (NC3) and the National Nuclear Security Administration.
+In this session, we will hear from both the U.S. Senate Ranking Member and the U.S. House of Representatives Chairman of the Strategic Forces Subcommittee of the Committees on Armed Services on U.S. strategic nuclear deterrence and its ongoing modernization, including the land, sea and air-based legs of the triad, nuclear command, control, and communications (NC3) and the National Nuclear Security Administration, and related topics on hypersonics, missile defense and space.

 The directors of the Lawrence Livermore, Los Alamos and Sandia National Laboratories will discuss how they are working to ensure an adaptive, responsive and resilient nuclear security enterprise in today’s geopolitical climate.
 The directors will also discuss how the national laboratories are tackling a number of challenges, including: